IsteNITC-Website-2023/istetechquilla/content/posts/virtual-learning-a-substitute-or-a-replacement.md

 +++
 author = "Vardhah Anees"
-cover = "/images/6e8d7e01-f3af-4de5-aff9-a4b523cc4413.png"
+cover = "/images/copy-of-world-students-day.png"
 date = 2020-10-15T04:30:00Z
 description = "The sudden veer of events due to the global pandemic has caused schooling to go digital.
-Could this predicament possibly become the future?\n" designer = "" tags = [] title = "Virtual Learning - A Substitute or a Replacement?"
+Could this predicament possibly become the future?" designer = "Raidha Anwar" tags = [] title = "Virtual Learning - A Substitute or a Replacement?"